Philadelphia, PA – 1978

 As she grew, she would sometimes have these snap fits.
 No biting.
 That never happened.
 But she would start running through the house like a rabid dog.
 We didn’t have wall to wall carpets back then.
 Just hardwood floors with large area rugs throughout the house.
 The force and thrust generated by this dog would literally roll up the carpets during her trajectory.
 My little sisters and I would just leap up onto the furniture in the living room to get out of her way.

 My mother would just open the back door leading to the yard and out she’d go.
-Running like an animal possessed.
+Running as an animal possessed.

 The dog chewed up and destroyed a few things in the house.
 One time I went into my room and saw that the entire back of one of my sneakers had been bitten clean off.
 It looked like a billiard ball-sized shark bite.
 The shoe was ruined.

 Another time I walked into my room and one of my songbooks were ripped apart.
 I flipped out.
 That was a book of lyrics and chords of the original songs I had written.

 “Mom!
 Look what the dog did!”

 “You shouldn’t have left it on the floor.”

 Things were getting worse.
 The dog would pull when you tried to walk her.
 I mean like pulling really hard and gasping.
 I couldn’t understand why the dog would choke herself like this.
 But again, I knew nothing about raising a dog.
 I was just a teen dude that wanted to play guitar and write songs.
 The dog was just kind of a pain in the ass.

 Sometimes she would get out and run away.
 We’d find her up the street and have to chase her around and bring her back.